js-joda/js-joda/README.md

 ### Browser

-To use js-joda from a browser, download either `dist/js-joda.min.js` or `dist/js-joda.js` (with sourcemaps for development).
+To use js-joda from a browser, download js-joda from a cdn (eg https://cdn.jsdelivr.net/npm/@js-joda/core@<version>) either `dist/js-joda.min.js` or `dist/js-joda.js` (with sourcemaps for development).
 Then add it as a script tag to your page

 ```html
 <script src="js-joda.min.js"></script>